hatrinht72/Multiome_sc_ATAC_RNAseq_analysis/3_Secondary_Analysis/2_Filtering_ATAC_&_RNA.md

 ## 2. Filtering ATAC and RNA
-We can first clean our data then analyze independently ATAC and RNA We can start with ATAC
+We can first clean our data then analyze independently ATAC and RNA.
+We can start with ATAC
 ### 2.1 ATAC metrics
 We have to set our default assay first